Sarin Fast Facts

 September 1, 2013 - US Secretary of State John Kerry announces that samples of blood and hair taken from eastern Damascus have "tested positive for signatures of sarin."

-September 16, 2013 - UN weapons inspectors return "overwhelming and indisputable" evidence of the use of sarin in Syria, UN Secretary-General Ban Ki-moon says, calling the findings "beyond doubt and beyond the pale."
+September 16, 2013 - UN weapons inspectors return "overwhelming and indisputable" evidence of the use of sarin in Syria, UN Secretary-General Ban Ki-moon says.

 January 4, 2016 - The UN releases a report that indicates Syrians may have been exposed to a sarin-type gas in 11 instances.
-The UN bases its report on a publication by the Organization for the Prohibition of Chemical Weapons (OPCW).
+The UN based its report on a publication by the Organization for the Prohibition of Chemical Weapons.
 Source of the gas and those responsible for its use are being investigated.

-April 4, 2017 - An airstrike on a rebel-held town in northwestern Syria leaves 89 civilians killed, including children, from a suspected chemical attack, using sarin gas.
+April 4, 2017 - An airstrike on a rebel-held town in northwestern Syria leaves 89 civilians dead, including children, from a suspected chemical attack, using sarin gas.
 The US, Turkey and other Western states blame the regime of Syrian President Bashar al-Assad who vehemently denies the accusation.
-The following week, UK scientists claim to have evidence that sarin gas, or a similar substance, was used based on samples tested from victims.
+The following week, UK scientists claim to have evidence that sarin gas, or a similar substance, was used based on samples from victims.
 Investigations continue to confirm the gas used and those responsible.

 April 26, 2017 - French Foreign Minister Jean-Marc Ayrault announces that samples taken from the attack on the rebel-held town of Khan Sheikhoun matched those from a previous incident, and that the evidence provides proof that the Syrian regime is responsible for carrying out the attack on April 4.